Hospital Quality Improvement Platform

 HQIP primarily uses three data sources.

-The second set of sources are the data files that hospitals sends to OSHPD to create their historical data sets.
-These data files are called the Medical Information Reporting for California (MIRCAL) files.
-Hospitals are required to send these files to OSHPD periodically throughout the year.
+The second set of sources are the data files that hospitals sends to HCAI to create their historical data sets.
+These data files are called the System of Integrated Electronic Reporting and Auditing (SIERA) files.
+Hospitals are required to send these files to HCAI periodically throughout the year.